 This Homemade nuts powder can be given to babies age eight months plus after introducing each nuts separate (one at a time) in paste or powdered form by adding to baby food.
 Once you introduced each nuts separate and ruled out allergies, try this nuts powder.

-When you start begin with 1/2 tsp of this powder and check whether the baby shows any allergic reaction.
-Check it for 3 days and if the baby is not allergic to it, you can increase the amount gradually.
+When you start, begin with 1/2 tsp of this powder and check whether the baby shows any allergic reaction.
+Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.

 How to use this homemade nuts powder?

 - Use this powder to make nuts milk.
 Add it to milk and offer as a health drink to toddlers and adults.
 Check this recipe for nuts milk preparation.

 - Add a tsp of it to purees, mashed food, vegetable soups, cereals, porridge's, milkshakes, smoothies, etc. while cooking to increase the nutritional value and taste!

 - Use this nut powder to make instant ladoos, cookies, etc.

 Important points to consider while preparing nuts powder: